 It's exactly like roasted broccoli & cauliflower, in that it's crispy on the inside while being tender and juicy on the inside.
 However, it's actually better because it's ready in half the time and you don't have to warm up your whole house by turning on the oven.

-Another thing that's so great about this recipe is how versatile it is!
-You change up the spices to your liking but it also pairs so well with so many different dishes, like this buddha bowl or alongside these air fryer smashed potatoes.
+Another thing that's so great about this broccoli recipe is how versatile it is!
+You change up the spices to your liking but it's also an easy side dish that pairs so well with so many different dishes, like this buddha bowl or alongside these air fryer smashed potatoes.
+Who doesn't love a versatile side dish?!

 Jump to: